 Content marketing is all about “you” — and that you is your target audience.

 A circus performer also adopts this tactic, seeking to draw their viewers into their show by addressing them directly — it’s pure pageantry, but it’s also about relationship building.

 There’s a voice of authority

-In the case of content marketing, the authority becomes the author.
+In the case content marketing, the authority comes the author.

 This may be in a literal sense (namely, from the person who has crafted the content) or in a more indirect fashion (this being the company behind the content).